nick-jn/cupd-wrap/README.md

     Usage: cupd-wrap [ARGS]
     =======================
     updates              execute the checkupdates wrapper module
-    news                 fetch and display the latest Arch news syu       =prompt    display a (y/N) prompt before launching "sudo pacman -Syu" =noprompt  launch "sudo pacman -Syu" without a (y/N) prompt
+                         (exits with code 1 if there are no new packages) news                 fetch and display the latest Arch news syu       =prompt    display a (y/N) prompt before launching "sudo pacman -Syu" =noprompt  launch "sudo pacman -Syu" without a (y/N) prompt